Samrajel/Azure-HoneyPot-SocLab/README.md

 ## 5. Detection engineering: catching the successful logon

-A honeypot with the firewall off will eventually be compromised — that's the design of the lab.
+A honeypot with the firewall off will eventually be compromised, that's the design of the lab.

-The signal that it happened is a *successful* logon (EventID 4624) from an external IP.
+The signal that if it happens is a *successful* logon (EventID 4624) from an external IP.
 That's the moment the honeypot stops being my lab and starts being someone else's crypto-miner.
 So I made a scheduled Sentinel analytics rule watches for that: